asterisk/documentation/docs/Asterisk-Community/Asterisk-Community-Services.md

 * [Source Browsing](https://github.com/asterisk/asterisk)
 * [Mailing Lists](/Asterisk-Community/Mailing-Lists)

-There is a regular maintenance window every Monday from 9:00 PM to 10:00 PM Central Time, during which services may have intermittent availability while we apply patches, upgrades, etc. If maintenance is required outside of this window, notice will be sent to the [asterisk-announce](http://lists.digium.com/mailman/listinfo/asterisk-announce) mailing list.
-If any of the community services are unavailable outside of a scheduled maintenance time, please notify [the Asterisk development team.](mailto:asteriskteam@digium.com?subject=Community-Service-Interruption)
+The Asterisk development team directly maintain a subset of community services, specifically the legacy Atlassian services and the downloads server.
+If downtime is expected a notice will be sent to the [asterisk-announce](http://lists.digium.com/mailman/listinfo/asterisk-announce) mailing list.

+If community services are unavailable for a prolonged period of time, please notify [the Asterisk development team.](mailto:asteriskteam@digium.com?subject=Community-Service-Interruption)